datacamp/courses-drivendata-water-pumps/chapter1.md

 test_ggplot(1, aes_fail_msg = "Don't forget to fill in the `x` value in the aesthetic with `construction_year` for the first plot!") test_ggplot(2, aes_fail_msg = "Don't forget to fill in the `x` value in the aesthetic with `construction_year` for the first plot!", facet_fail_msg = "Look at the `facet_grid()` layer on the first plot and fill in the same variable for the second plot.") test_error() success_msg("Great work!
 As you can see, the first plot showed us that there were a lot of missing values coded as 0's.
-After subsetting them out, we could see that there may some diffferences between the distribution of functional wells and non functional wells.")
+After subsetting them out, we could see that there may some differences between the distribution of functional wells and non-functional wells.")
 ```

---- type:NormalExercise xp:100 skills: 1,6 key:9424a7adfe
+--- type:NormalExercise xp:100 skills: 1,6
 ## Mapping Well Locations

 Two other variables that would be worth checking out would be `longitude` and `latitude`.
-It would make sense that where the wells are located could be connected to probability that they are functioning.
+It would make sense that the location of the wells could be connected to the probability that they are functioning.
 We could look at a histogram of the two variables, but we could be missing some major features of the data.

 First, you can start off creating a scatter plot for `longitude` and `latitude` to see where the wells are located throughout the country.
 Then see if there is any visible clustering around certain areas or landmarks by making the color of the points correspond to the values in `status_group`.

 Next, you can use the googleVis package to create a map of Tanzania and overlay the locations of the wells.
-This will give a more visually appealling representation of the waterpoint locations within the country.
-There are so many datapoints within `train` that the plot will take a long time to generate.
+This will give a more visually appealing representation of the water point locations within the country.
+There are so many data points within `train` that the plot will take a long time to generate.
 To make things simpler, you can simply plot the first 1000 points in `train`.

 *** =instructions
 - Create a scatter plot with `latitude` as the x-axis and `longitude` as the y-axis.
-You can subset out datapoints that are missing (and coded as 0's here).
-Also add `status_group` as the color variable in the plot.
+You can subset out data points that are missing (and coded as 0's here).
+Also, add `status_group` as the color variable in the plot.
 - Use `googleVis` to plot the data on top of a map of Tanzania.
 To do this, code has been provided that creates a variable `longlat` that conforms to the inputs for `gvis GeoChart`.
 Plot the resulting map produced by `gvisGeoChart`

 *** =hint
 - Fill in the blanks for ggplot, the rest of the code is ready to produce the scatter plot!
-- Inpspect the two plots produced
+- Inspect the two plots produced

 *** =pre_exercise_code